gamesbook/pyprototypr/docs/overview.md

 the board, the tiles, the cards and so on.

 > **pyprototypr** is *NOT* a full-blown graphics editor - like the Adobe
-> Photoshop, GIMP, or Inkscape packages - or a desktop publishing tool, which allow
+> Photoshop, GIMP, or Inkscape packages - or a desktop publishing tool - like
-> sophisticated creation of complex graphics and text layouts - and it does not
+> Scribus, InDesign, or Xpress - which allow sophisticated creation of complex
+> graphics and text layouts - and it does not  attempt in **any** way to replicate
-> attempt in **any** way to replicate their functionality!
+> their functionality!

 ## How do I use it?